patilabhay679/hackathon_xcode/readme.md

-UI selection resulting into converting into json components serving the response.
+UI selection converting elements into json components serving the response.